 Citi points don't transfer to United, but you can still fly on United by transferring points to one of their partner airlines.
 Avianca, EVA Air, Singapore Airlines, Thai Airways, and Turkish Airlines are all members of the Star Alliance along with United, which means you can transfer your Citi ThankYou points to any of those airlines to book United flights.

 Can I Transfer Citi Points to Delta?

 Just like United, you can't transfer Citi ThankYou points to Delta either.
 However, you can transfer points to one of their partner airlines to book Delta flights.
-Of the Citi transfer partners, Delta has partnerships with Air France, KLM, and Aeromexico.
+Of the Citi transfer partners, Delta has partnerships with Air France, KLM, Virgin Atlantic, and Aeromexico.

 How Long Do Citi ThankYou Point Transfers Take?